temach/reports/FIA-Lab-3.1-DNS1.md

 The signature is used to verify the integrity and the authenticity of the download.
 If only a hash is used then this can be used to verify the integrity of the data, but can not verify the authenticity.

+This question is discussed in much more detail in the next point, after verifying the BIND9 tarball (under the heading `Discussion of using signature vs hashsum`).

 #### Download the BIND tarball (also if you are doing the Unbound+NSD part) and check its validity using one of the signatures.

-I went to the website and downloaded two files:
+I went to the website and downloaded two files from https://www.isc.org/download/:
 ```bash
 -rw-rw-r--  1 artem artem    6313555 Sep  5 01:23  bind-9.14.5.tar.gz
 -rw-rw-r--  1 artem artem        833 Sep  5 01:23  bind-9.14.5.tar.gz.sha512.asc